Best Colleges in Wyoming

 To help make an informed decision, prospective college students in Wyoming typically compare location, affordability and the length of programs at postsecondary schools.

 We use a custom algorithm to help us effectively rank the best state schools, identifying each of the above criteria, along with several other key elements.
 Methodologies include acceptance rate, student retention, graduation rate and enrollment rates.
 Below you'll find a list of profiles for the top two-year and four-year colleges in Wyoming.

-Best College in Wyoming
+Best Accredited Colleges in Wyoming

 Wyoming started with a co-ed class of 42 students.
 Today, this land-grant research institution in Laramie welcomes about 14,000 students a-year and offers more than 180 degree programs through seven colleges.
 Fields include business, education, engineering, and law.

 The student body represents 50 states and 90 countries.
 Its distance-learning has over 40 undergraduate and graduate degrees available.
 The school's study-abroad scholarship program is a standout among the best colleges in Wyoming, sending UW students to nearly 50 countries each year.